 - Contacting you to offer additional services and products (known as direct marketing)

-You can change you marketing consent preferences at any time using this link npower.com/consent-preference-nBS.
+You can change your direct marketing consent preferences at any time using this link npower.com/consent-preference-nBS.

 We may share your personal data with third parties:

 Some of the personal data we hold we may share with third parties such as agents and other service providers.
 We may do so for the following reasons: